yochaigal/cairn/wip/debts-bonds-omens.md

 ## Bonds

-## Who or what binds you?
-Roll 1d6:

 |       |                                                              |
 | ----- | ------------------------------------------------------------ |
 | **1** | A **wise mentor** who taught you the ways of the Fae and the mortal world.
 They asked you to help bridge the gap between the two.
 Take a **handwritten journal** filled with their wisdom. |